drewmitchner/PremierLeague_PowerRatings_and_Predictions/README.md

     <figcaption><center>Predicted clean sheet probabilities compared with actuals.</center></figcaption>
 </figure>
 <br/><br/>
 The clean sheet probabilites are quite accuracte, especially for probabilities of 35% and below.
-There is an odd dip at the 45% which is out of line with the rest of the predictions, though that may be due to the small sample size.
+The prediction accuracy falls away slightly for clean sheet probabilities above 35%.
+Since these high clean sheet odds occur during large mismatches, it's possible the stronger team is either resting some of their better players or using players and/or formations that are more attack minded since they will likely be facing a team playing very defensively (e.g. with a low-block).
 <br/><br/>

 ## 4. Future Work